lanejos37/CS111_Final_Project/README.md

 (attack_creeper input) : attacks the creeper with the creeper as the input (attack_pigman input) : attacks the zombie-pigman with the zombie-pigman as the input (attack_enderdragon input) : attacks the enderdragon with the enderdragon as the input

+ALSO THE MOBS RESPAWNING IS A FEATURE TOTALLY NOT A BUG!